‘Teen Mom OG’ Amber Portwood And Matt Baier Discuss Wedding Plans, Will Ceremony Be Seen On MTV?

 Months later, Amber Portwood addressed the issue.

 “Honestly, I tried to stay neutral in the whole situation because I didn’t know what was going on yet.
 I didn’t know what the truth was.
 I didn’t want to make a rash decision on something that everyone else was saying.
-You will see in this season me making my decision on what I was going to do with me and Matt,” Amber Portwood explained to People Magazine last August.
+You will see in this season me making my decision on what I was going to do with me and Matt,” Amber Portwood explained to People magazine last August.

 Because of the speculation, Amber Portwood chose to put her plans to get married on the back burner.